drsoaring/apl_vk/README.md

 # mcode
-mcode is new computer language for the web and for vector computation.
-The current implementation is a transpiler to Javascript.
-The software is licensed as open source under Apace 2.0
+mcode is a new computer language for the web and for vector computation. mcode is based on the tradition of APL, which is an early array based language.
+The current implementation is a transpiler to Javascript, and the software is licensed as open source under Apace 2.0

-This software is hosted here:
+Hosted here:

 **<https://daveremba.com/mcode>**